 Dermographism is an exaggerated wealing tendency when the skin is stroked.
-It is the commonest form of physical urticaria.
+It is the commonest form of physical or inducible urticaria.
 It is also called dermatographism, dermatographia and dermatographic urticaria.

 In 25-50% of normal people firm stroking of the skin produces first a white line, then a red line, then slight swelling down the line of the stroke, and a mild red flare in the surrounding skin.
 In 5% of the population this response is exaggerated enough to be called dermographism.
 In only a minority of these does it cause any symptoms.

 The exact cause of dermographic urticaria is unknown.
 Histamine is the main chemical released by mast cells when the skin is stroked, but other chemical mediators may also be involved.

 Some patients with severe dermographism may carry an autoantibody to some unknown cutaneous protein.

 Dermographism can appear at any age but is most common in young adults.

 The onset of dermographism is usually gradual, but in some the condition develops over a few days.
 Aggravating factors may include: